Alabama State House: Replacement

 Due to mold, structural and accessibility issues, and other concerns, a replacement of the current building has been discussed since the late 2000s.
 Proposals for a replacement included a new state house on the opposite end of Dexter Avenue, a street which terminates at the old capitol, or an addition to the old capitol.
 In the 2009 session, legislators debated and passed a bill to begin investigating proposals, but no action was taken.

 On May 7, 2020, it was reported that Alabama State Senator Del Marsh had requested $200,000,000 of CARES Act funding in order to build a new State House.
 After backlash from various Alabama citizens, the funding request was removed.

 Citing the need to address aging infrastructure, space constraints, and accessibility issues, the Alabama Legislature approved the construction of a new state house in 2023.
 Goodwyn Mills Cawood, in partnership with Robert A.M.
 Stern Architects, was selected to design the new state house.
 It is sited on a city block behind the current state house which was previously a parking lot.
 Construction on the $400 million project, which is being built by Retirement Systems of Alabama (RSA), began in 2023.
 The building was topped out in 2025, and legislature anticipates it will move into the new state house by 2027.
 It will be owned by RSA and leased to the state legislature until the cost of construction is paid back with 8% interest, after which the state will have the option to buy the building.
 The original state house will be demolished and replaced with green space, in order to form a mall connecting the new state house with the old capitol.
+The new state house will include a $35 million parking deck.